darrensmith223/CompetitiveTracker/docs/source/resources/core.rst

 Brands
 ------

-The ``brands`` class enables users to retrieve details about brands, including getting a list of all brands and the respective brandId.
+The ``brands`` class enables users to retrieve details about brands, including a list of all brands and the respective brandId.
 Brands can be used in conjunction with other Competitive Tracker classes when the brandId is required.
 All brands and the respective brandId can be retrieved using the `Competitive Tracker API`_, as shown below: